They hold watch over The Beast.

-From their perch upon the frozen rim of The Crater’s canopy, the pair eagles hear The Giant’s wild, frantic shouts.
+From their perch on the frozen rim of The Crater’s canopy, the pair bald eagles hear The Giant’s wild, frantic shouts.
 They’re tempted to flap wing and join him in landing his catch, but they know they must not go.
-They would want a piece of the take, hell they would want the whole thing, and while they’re sure The Giant would happily oblige and feed them that which they’ve not yet the opportunity to catch, they’ll let the strange creature have his day.
-Before they left the humble home of the vulture flock, The Vultress told them she’d seen The Giant out on the ice every day since her flock left The Sticks behind; every day he ventures up the hill of the waterfall pulling his sled behind him, every day he sits in the cold underneath the burning fireball in the sky, and every day he returns to his Fishing Village with a bait bucket as empty as his stomach surely is.
+They would want a piece of the take, hell they would want the whole thing, and while they are sure The Giant would happily oblige and feed them that which they’ve not yet the opportunity to catch, they shall let the strange creature have his day.
+Before they left the humble home of the vulture flock, The Vultress told them she’d seen The Giant out on the ice every day since her flock left The Sticks behind; every day he climbs the hill beside the waterfall pulling his wooden sled behind him, every day he sits in the cold underneath the burning fireball in the sky, and every day he returns to his Fishing Village with a bait bucket as empty as his stomach surely is.

 ‘But it doesn’t matter, does it?’